vamsi-KG-dev/Smart_phone_addiction_Prediction/README.md

-📱 SMARTPHONE ADDICTION PREDICTION USING ENSEMBLE MACHINE LEARNING TECHNIQUES ────────────────────────────────────────────────────────────────────────

-📌 PROJECT OVERVIEW
-──────────────────
-Smartphone addiction has become a growing concern affecting mental health, productivity, and social well-being.
-This project predicts smartphone addiction by analyzing user behavior and usage patterns using ensemble machine learning techniques.
-Combining multiple models improves accuracy, robustness, and generalization.

-🎯 PROJECT OBJECTIVES
-────────────────────
-🔹 Analyze smartphone usage behavior
-🔹 Identify addiction patterns using machine learning
-🔹 Improve prediction accuracy using ensemble techniques
-🔹 Deploy a real-time prediction system

-🧠 MACHINE LEARNING TECHNIQUES USED ────────────────────────────────
-Base Models
-✔ Logistic Regression
-✔ Decision Tree
-✔ K-Nearest Neighbors (KNN)
-✔ Support Vector Machine (SVM)

-Ensemble Techniques
-🌲 Random Forest
-🗳 Voting Classifier (Hard & Soft Voting)
-🎒 Bagging
-🚀 Boosting (AdaBoost / Gradient Boosting)

-📊 DATASET DESCRIPTION
-────────────────────
-The dataset includes smartphone usage behavior such as screen time, app usage frequency, notification count, night-time usage, sleep disturbance, and social media engagement.
-🎯 Target Variable: Addiction Status (Addicted / Not Addicted)

-🛠️ TECHNOLOGIES & TOOLS
-─────────────────────
-🧑‍💻 Programming Language: Python
-📚 Libraries: NumPy, Pandas, Matplotlib, Seaborn
-🤖 Machine Learning: Scikit-learn
-🌐 Deployment: Flask / Streamlit
-💾 Model Storage: Pickle (.pkl)

-⚙️ PROJECT WORKFLOW
-─────────────────
-1️⃣ Data Collection
-2️⃣ Data Cleaning & Preprocessing
-3️⃣ Exploratory Data Analysis (EDA)
-4️⃣ Feature Selection
-5️⃣ Model Training
-6️⃣ Ensemble Model Building
-7️⃣ Model Evaluation
-8️⃣ Deployment

-📈 MODEL EVALUATION METRICS
-────────────────────────
-✅ Accuracy
-🎯 Precision
-🔄 Recall
-⚖️ F1-Score
-📊 Confusion Matrix
-Ensemble models outperformed individual models across all metrics.

-🚀 DEPLOYMENT
-────────────
-The ensemble model is deployed using Flask / Streamlit.
-Users provide real-time input through a web interface and receive instant smartphone addiction predictions.
-The trained model is loaded using a pickle (.pkl) file.

-📂 PROJECT STRUCTURE
-──────────────────
-Smartphone-Addiction-Prediction
-├── dataset/smartphone_usage.csv
-├── models/phone_addiction_model.pkl
-├── app.py
-├── requirements.txt
-├── notebook.ipynb
-└── README.md

-✅ RESULTS
-────────
-📈 Improved prediction accuracy
-❌ Reduced overfitting
-🔐 Reliable addiction classification
-🧠 Better generalization using ensemble learning

-🔮 FUTURE ENHANCEMENTS
-────────────────────
-🤖 Deep Learning implementation
-📱 Mobile application integration
-⏱ Real-time usage tracking
-📊 Multi-level addiction classification
-☁️ Cloud deployment

-👤 AUTHOR
-────────
-Vamsi Krishna Gopidesi
-🎓 B.Tech – Computer Science & Engineering (Data Science)
-📊 Aspiring Data Scientist / Data Analyst
-🛠 Skills: Python, Machine Learning, SQL, Power BI, Data Visualization

-📜 LICENSE
-────────
-📘 This project is developed for educational and research purposes only.
+# 📱 Smartphone Addiction Prediction Machine Learning Model 🧠

+## 📋 Project Overview

+This project focuses on building a machine learning model to predict smartphone addiction based on user behavior and usage patterns. 📊
+Smartphone addiction can negatively impact mental health, productivity, sleep quality, and social interactions.
+By leveraging machine learning and ensemble techniques, this project aims to identify addiction risk accurately and help promote healthier smartphone usage habits. 🌍✨

+## 🔑 Features

+The model uses the following features:

+1. **screen-time**: ⏱️
+   - Represents the total time spent using a smartphone per day.
+   - **Role**: Higher screen time often indicates excessive usage and increased addiction risk.

+2. **app-usage-frequency**: 📲
+   - Measures how frequently applications are opened.
+   - **Role**: Frequent app usage suggests compulsive smartphone behavior.

+3. **notification-count**: 🔔
+   - The number of notifications received in a day.
+   - **Role**: High notification frequency can lead to constant phone checking and dependency.

+4. **night-time-usage**: 🌙
+   - Tracks smartphone usage during late-night hours.
+   - **Role**: Excessive night usage is linked to poor sleep quality and addiction.

+5. **social-media-usage**: 🌐
+   - Time spent on social networking applications.
+   - **Role**: Social media overuse is a major contributor to smartphone addiction.

+6. **gaming-time**: 🎮
+   - Time spent playing games on the smartphone.
+   - **Role**: Prolonged gaming can increase screen dependency and addictive behavior.

+7. **sleep-disturbance**: 😴
+   - Indicates whether smartphone usage affects sleep patterns.
+   - **Role**: Sleep disruption is a strong indicator of problematic smartphone usage.

+8. **daily-check-count**: 🔄
+   - Number of times the phone is checked per day.
+   - **Role**: Frequent checking reflects habitual and addictive behavior.

+9. **usage-duration-pattern**: 📈
+   - Describes consistency or irregularity in smartphone usage duration.
+   - **Role**: Irregular and prolonged usage patterns may signal addiction.

+10. **addiction-status**: ⚠️
+    - The target variable indicating addiction level.
+    - **Role**: Represents whether the user is classified as Addicted or Not Addicted.

+## 🧠 Machine Learning Techniques Used

+- Logistic Regression
+- Decision Tree
+- K-Nearest Neighbors (KNN)
+- Support Vector Machine (SVM)

+### Ensemble Techniques
+- Random Forest 🌲
+- Voting Classifier 🗳️
+- Bagging 🎒
+- Boosting (AdaBoost / Gradient Boosting) 🚀

+## 📈 Model Evaluation

+The model performance is evaluated using:
+- Accuracy
+- Precision
+- Recall
+- F1-Score
+- Confusion Matrix

+Ensemble models demonstrated better accuracy and generalization compared to individual machine learning models.

+## 🚀 Deployment

+The trained model is deployed using Flask / Streamlit to provide real-time predictions.
+Users can input their smartphone usage details and instantly receive addiction prediction results.
+The trained model is stored and loaded using a Pickle (.pkl) file.

+## 🎯 Applications

+- Identifying smartphone addiction risk
+- Promoting healthy digital habits
+- Supporting mental well-being initiatives
+- Behavioral analysis and research

+## 🔮 Future Enhancements

+- Integration of deep learning models
+- Mobile application development
+- Real-time smartphone usage tracking
+- Multi-level addiction severity classification
+- Cloud-based deployment

+## 👤 Author

+**Vamsi Krishna Gopidesi**
+B.Tech – Computer Science & Engineering (Data Science)
+Aspiring Data Scientist / Data Analyst

+## 📜 License

+This project is developed for educational and research purposes only.

 📘 This project is developed for educational and research purposes only.